Weekly Review of Developments Issued: 18/03/2011Posted in : Weekly Review of Developments on 18 March 2011

 11. Case Law

-NOTE: Case law section essentials this week - The Court of Appeal gives general guidance on disciplinary processes; and sets out useful advice on required training and systems for schools who have special needs' pupils;
+NOTE: Case law section essentials this week - The Court of Appeal gives general guidance on disciplinary processes; and sets out useful advice on required training and systems for schools who have special needs' pupils; The EAT states that identifying a risk in a redundancy selection programme under TUPE does not

 Already a subscriber?